 - Keep sowing lettuce, radishes and arugula in shadier areas of the garden for the rainy season.

 - Start Fall/Winter garden transplants (more kale, cabbages, kohl rabi, broccoli).

 - Keep mulching the potato plants with straw and/or soil.

 - Keep up with bi-weekly weeding and daily watering.

-- Replace the spring crops with summer or fall crops.
+- Replace the spring crops with summer or fall vegetables.
 Add compost before direct seeding or transplanting to keep soil nutrients available.
-Here more on how to plant your fall/winter garden

 - Keep boosting tomato and pepper plants every two weeks.
 Same with corn or heavy feeding brassicas.

 - Transplant remaining warm season crops if not done in May.

 - Keep and eye on pests.
 Companion plant to attract beneficial insects.
 Hand pick or kill many bugs (yay for organic gardening).